JACoders/OpenJK/README.md

 1. Install [Homebrew](https://brew.sh/) if you don't have it.
 1. Open the Terminal app, and enter the command `brew install sdl2`.
-1. Extract the contents of the OpenJK DMG ([Download the latest build](https://builds.openjk.org)) into the game directory `/Applications/Star Wars Jedi Knight: Jedi Academy.app/Contents/`
+1. Extract the contents of the OpenJK DMG into the game directory `/Applications/Star Wars Jedi Knight: Jedi Academy.app/Contents/`
 1. Run `OpenJK.app` or `OpenJK SP.app`
 1. Savegames, Config Files and Log Files are stored in `/Users/<USER>/Library/Application Support/OpenJK/`